MoneyGeng/Weather-Forecasting-with-Machine-Learning/README.md

   Download the data from Government of Canada Climate Weather Data filtering by     monthly data.
 Billy Bishop Airport Monthly Data (1840-2006), Buttonville         Airport Monthly Data (1986-2015), and Toronto Lester B. Pearson Int'l Airport     Monthly Data (1937-2013).

+PySpark, is a powerful framework that was used to process and clean each CSV data.
+The first step was to start a SparkSession and load each CSV file for cleaning.
+The loaded data was then examine to understand its structure, columns, and data types before we needed to clean.
+Next, the data from the different airport extractions was organized into each DataFrames, to allow for an additional clean up.

   Run each airports extraction file; billyairport_extraction.ipynb, buttonvilleairport_extraction.ipynb, and pearsonairport_extraction.ipynb.
 These   will create a CVS file called cleaned_billy.csv, cleaned_buttonville, and       cleaned_pearson.csv.

   Uploaded these three cvs files to Railway to host a SQL sever for                 transformation of dataset.